 - Commitment to sustainability.
 ING plays an active role in addressing community needs, and it uses its expertise and skills to benefits its community partners.
 As of now ING supports three key community partners: Cerebral Palsy Alliance, The School for Social Entrepreneurs, and United Way.

 - Minimal fees.
-ING aims to keep its fees as low as possible, and you can look forward to fee free ATM transactions, low fees with superannuation solutions, low or no ongoing account keeping fees with home loans, and fee free savings accounts.
+ING aims to keep its fees as low as possible, and you can look forward to fee free ATM transactions around the world, no foreign transaction fees, low fees with superannuation solutions, low or no ongoing account keeping fees with home loans, and fee free savings accounts.

 - Easy access to funds.
 ING lets you access your money when and where you need it.
 Access to funds, depending on the kind of account you have, can come through ATMs, EFTPOS terminals, Australia Post, online banking, mobile banking, and phone banking.

 What are the pros and considerations of ING accounts?

 - No account keeping fees.
 ING Orange Everyday, Savings Maximiser, Savings Accelerator, and term deposit accounts don’t attract any ongoing account keeping fees.

 - No ATM or foreign transaction fees.
 When the account conditions are met, you can access free ATM withdrawals around the globe plus have any foreign transaction fees charged by ING waived.

 - Easy account access.
 While you can access funds in your everyday account using a Visa debit card that is payWave enabled, you can also access the account using phone banking or ING online and mobile banking platforms.
 With the other accounts, you can turn to online, phone, and mobile banking.